microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="5.1">5.1 Backup and restore</h2></a>

-TODO: Explain how on prem you have to have a plan for DR and a BU/R strategy, but how it's built for you in Azure.
-Also talk about how it all works, ADR, LTR, etc.
 <br>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="1"><b>(Bonus) Activity 1</a>: Undo errors to a point in time</b></p>